 Artan Bio Background

-Artan Bio made its debut late last year when the VitaDAO community used Molecule’s IP-NFT framework to fund $91,000 USD worth of work for developing and testing tRNA suppressors in cells with specific mutations.
+Artan Bio made its debut late last year when the VitaDAO community used Molecule’s IP-NFT framework to fund $91,300 worth of work for developing and testing tRNA suppressors in cells with specific mutations.
 This funding led to the creation of in vitro assays and the development of 15 potential drug candidates.

-Since then, the VitaDAO community has further supported Artan Bio through a successful crowdsale of IP Tokens, raising an additional $300,000 USD in 10 days.
+Since then, the VitaDAO community has further supported Artan Bio through a successful crowdsale of IP Tokens, raising an additional $300,000 USD in 10 days (token ticker: $VitaRNA). .
 The goal of these funds was to find and further develop lead drug candidate(s) via in vitro assays, package candidates into a drug delivery modality, and then move them into animal models to assess efficacy.
 Of the 15 drug candidates that were developed, at least 2 showed some promise in correcting nonsense mutations in the cell line used in the experiments.
+Let’s explore their approach and review the findings in detail.

 What Is a DNA Mutation?